Internet Providers That Make It Easy to Switch

 Switching to a different provider comes at a price, in most cases.
 Specific fees depend on the internet service provider (ISP) and your contract terms, but common fees include:

-• Early Termination Fees (ETFs): ETFs are what you pay when you break your service contract before the end date.
+- Early Termination Fees (ETFs): ETFs are what you pay when you break your service contract before the end date.
 As a result, the fees tend to sneak up on you.
 Some providers have started to combat the issue by offering service on a month-to-month basis, with no service contract needed and no ETFs.

-ISPs That Are Easy to Switch to
+ISPs That Make Switching Easy

 A popular strategy to attract new customers is contract buyouts, which is a win-win for you and your ISP.
 There are a few other ways that ISPs make switching a breeze.
 Let’s take a look at some of the major providers that are the easiest to switch to.